Physiotherapists are health professionals who assess and treat people with a variety of injuries that impact on mobility.

 Where do Physiotherapists work?

 Physiotherapists can work in a variety of environments, including private clinics, hospitals, aged care facilities, sporting facilities, schools, and in the community.

 What are 3 things I can do right now to help me become a Physiotherapist?

 If you’re in high school and you’d like to find out if a career as a Physiotherapist is right for you, here’s a few things you could do right now:

-- See if you can find work experience in the arts.
+- See if you can find work experience in health.
 This will help you see if you might enjoy the work, and can help you start building important contacts for the future.

-- Talk to a Professional Dancer to see what a day in their life is like.
-If you don’t know anyone, see if you can watch videos or documentaries about a career in dance.
+- Talk to a Physiotherapist to see what a day in their life is like.
+If you don’t know anyone, see if you can watch videos or documentaries about a career in physiotherapy.